-Religious Belief: A welcoming and open facility for use by people of all religions.

-Political Opinion: A welcoming and open facility for use by people of all political opinions.

-Racial Group: Racial minorities may need to be encouraged to participate in watersports activities.
-Any new provision should be communicated/promoted to support groups.

-Age: There is a need to specifically target older people (male and female) to ensure that they are encouraged to participate in sport as they age.
-It is acknowledged that older age groups may have different needs in comparison to younger groups.
-Also, the link between age & disability (& gender) is noted.

-Marital Status: No differential needs identified in relation to this project.

-Sexual Orientation: A welcoming and open for use by people of all sexual orientations.

-Men & Women Generally: Improved facilities will provide further opportunities for women and girls to participate in watersports.

-Disability: Facility needs to provide for clubs/groups who cater for participants with various disabilities, both visible and hidden, and disabled people of all ages.
-There is a need for physically accessible facilities and equipment, that meet the needs of all abilities.
+- Religious Belief: A welcoming and open facility for use by people of all religions. - Political Opinion: A welcoming and open facility for use by people of all political opinions. - Racial Group: Any new provision should be communicated/promoted to support all groups. - Age: A wider range of activities which will be open to older children not just the very young. - Marital Status: No differential needs identified in relation to this project. - Sexual Orientation: No differential needs identified in relation to this project. - Men & Women Generally: No differential needs identified in relation to this project. - Disability: Facility needs to provide for participants with various disabilities, both visible and hidden.
+There is a need for physically accessible facilities and equipment, which meet the needs of all abilities.
 Spectator spaces/facilities also need to be accessible.

-Dependents: Facilities need to provide for parents who accompany children to activities or those who have disabled or older dependents.
+• Dependants: Facilities need to provide for parents who accompany children to activities or those who have disabled or older dependents.